 What was really going on?
 Did the authorities have Gus?
 Was the charge murder?
 Whom did he kill?

 And, even in the worst case, how did Aladdin figure in?
 It was created to monitor ultras, not to enforce the law.
-In fact, American law meant absolutely nothing to its hierarchy.
-Their real job was to draw in more and more power to itself and a cabal of fellow conspirators, especially the American intellengence services, which had pretty much all gone rogue from the day they were created.
+In fact, American law was only an obstacle to be avoided, in the minds of its hierarchy.
+Their real job was to draw in more and more of the power to itself and a cabal of fellow conspirators in different parts especially the American intelligence services, which pretty much all gone government.

-For the moment, Aladdin was deeply into the felonious kidnapping of people with special abilities and subjecting them to an absolutely horrendous mind-control program called “M.K.
-Ultra.”
+For the moment, Aladdin was deeply into the kidnapping of people with special abilities and subjecting them to an absolutely horrendous mind-control program called “MK Ultra.”
 Their objective was to turn unwilling subjects into obedient super-soldiers and assassins.